nicolasmetallo/deploy-streamlit-on-fargate-with-aws-cdk/README.md

         return blank
 ```

-Once we have both images, we should be able to ran the image inpainting model prediction.
+Once we have both images, we should be able to run the image inpainting model prediction.

 ```python
 class InPainting: